wvlet/airframe/airframe-control/README.md

 ```

-To decide the number of backoff retries from an expected total wait time, use `withBaoundedBackoff`:
+To decide the number of backoff retries from an expected total wait time, use `withBoundedBackoff`:
 ```scala
 import wvlet.airframe.control.Retry